jaygel179/es-ulysses/README.md

 # es-ulysses
+Life is a journey.
+As is learning.

-Challenges for us developers.
-To strive, to seek, to find, and not to yield.
+This repository contains challenges for us developers. \o/

+*To strive, to seek, to find, and not to yield.*

 ## Ideas